luke-hill/ruby-training/nim/README.md

 The rules of Nim are found here: https://en.wikipedia.org/wiki/Nim

 When trying to isolate the parts of the game.
 First try and split the game up into "rough" areas or components.
 For an easy start, the largest encompassing "part" of Nim is the full game itself.
-Now (using pen and paper), try and then split a game into the next largest building blocks, and from there continue down until you have nice granular small components.
+Now (using pen and paper), try and split the game into the next largest building blocks, and from there continue down until you have a set of nice granular (small), parts.

 Once you have these small components, these should then become your classes.